FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 <h2>Requirements and preparations</h2>
 ExiftoolGUI should run on Windows 7, 8 32-64bit.
 However, it is highly recommended to use Windows 10 or 11 when you plan to use the OSM map, or GEOcoding.<br>
 It will not run on Windows XP or earlier!<br>

+You can use the installer to install ExifToolGui and all required components.
+If you do you can skip the requirements. <br>

+The portable version is still available, and will be continued to be released.
+Read the following requirements.

 <a name="m_reqs_exiftool">
 <h3>1.
 ExifTool</h3>